 Nothing beats summer time, but I think there is something even more special about the fall.
 Fall is my favorite season because there are sooo many reasons to love this time of year.
 The crisp air, the warm smells, foliage, chunky sweaters, apple-cider donuts, and of course pumpkin spice EVERYTHING… Yes, I know I’m basic AF, ohhh well!

-What better way to welcome the fall than to have a bowl of hearty warm chili on a crisp cool night?
+What better way to welcome fall than to have a bowl of hearty warm Four bean chipotle chili on a crisp cool night?
 It’s a one-pot wonder, filled with beans, vegetables, and deep warm flavors; topped with sour cream, cheese, and jalapeños.

-This chili is my go-to meal for the fall, its super easy and quick to make.
+This four bean chipotle chili is my go-to meal for the fall, its super easy and quick to make.
 And best of all, it only requires one pot!
 Which means easy clean up, giving you more time to cuddle on the couch with Netflix and your loved ones!
 Hope y’all enjoy this warm bowl of happiness.
+Don’t forget to tag me @zheelicious, when you make it.
+I can’t wait to see your creation!

 Stay happy, stay hungry!